devpies/client-core/README.md

 and provide a github username and access token.

-There's a `secrets.zip` for the team.
-Just Ask.

 ## Developement

 Run front and back ends simultaneously.
 For faster development we don't run the [devpie-client-app](https://github.com/ivorscott/devpie-client-app)